 For example, the order below was for just a few square feet of 2" Hexagons in Sea Foam.
 While this small order did happen to show the full range of color variation, it is possible that your order may represent only the lightest or darkest shade of the color range.
 If you're at all concerned about color variation of a brick or tile color that you are considering, you can absolutely ask your Design Consultant or Commercial Team member to send you samples that can show the potential range.
 We want you to love your tile!

 Tile Shown: 2" Hexagons in Sea Foam.

 Just like with our ceramic Tile, you will also see variation in our Glazed Thin Brick.
-Let's take a look at the color Cotton for reference.
+Let's take a look at the color White Mountains for reference.

-The fireplace surround below is Cotton and you can see a beautiful variation of white and gray tones.
+The fireplace surround below is White Mountains and you can see a beautiful variation of white and gray tones.

-The bathroom below is also Cotton.
+The bathroom below is also White Mountains.
 What is important to note here is how much lighting and surrounding materials can affect the appearance of a color.
-Here, Cotton is paired with a brighter white grout and warm floor tile (Antique) which warms up the overall color.
+Here, White Mountains is paired with a brighter white grout and warm floor tile (Antique) which warms up the overall color.

-Again, we have Cotton below.
+Again, we have White Mountains below.
 Here the color looks more white as it is surrounded by a darker gray grout.

 Like any of the featured colors?
 Order samples online now.
 Have questions about color variation?
 Simply call, chat or fill out our Design Assistance Form and one of our Design Consultants will get back to you shortly.